Definition

 OR

-Two years of paid professional experience providing social services or providing services that teach adaptive skill of blindness to the blind or visually impaired individuals will substitute for two years of the required education.
+Two years of paid professional experience providing services that teach adaptive skill of blindness to the blind, low vision, or deaf blind individuals.

 Class Specification History